superelement/template-tango/README.md

 Bombom is a library that adds a BOM (Byte Order Mark) to the beginning of files, so that files created in Visual Studio don't appear as different to regular files when being compared in Beyond Compare.

 ## Examples
-Edit "src/_example" with your own local paths, the run `npm run example` to see this app in action.
+Edit "src/_example-1" with your own local paths, the run `npm run example-1` to see this app in action.

 ## Tests
 Unit tests can be run just by running `gulp`, which will compile TypeScript and then run the tests.